kr-matthews/space-time-tagger/README.md

 - Settings screen to toggle whether current location is stored in tags (requesting permission if necessary).

-Note: No data is persisted after the app closes, and the current location settings is ignored ( location is never captured).
-This will change eventually.
+Note: No data is persisted after the app closes.
+This will change soon.

 ### Potential Future